-Presidents Trump and Putin could support renewed friendship flights and cultural exchanges between the indigenous communities that border our shared Bering and Chukchi Seas.250
+Presidents Trump and Putin could support renewed friendship flights and cultural exchanges between the indigenous communities that border our shared Bering and Chukchi Seas.
+256

-On the other hand, as discussed later in this report, a significant increase in Russian military capabilities and operations in the Arctic in recent years251 has prompted growing concerns among U.S., Canadian, and Nordic observers that the Arctic might once again become a region of military tension and competition, and to concerns about whether the United States, Canada, and the Nordic countries are adequately prepared militarily to defend their interests in the region.
+On the other hand, as discussed later in this report, a significant increase in Russian military capabilities and operations in the Arctic in recent years257 has prompted growing concerns among U.S., Canadian, and Nordic observers that the Arctic might once again become a region of military tension and competition, as well as concerns about whether the United States, Canada, and the Nordic countries are adequately prepared militarily to defend their interests in the region.

 In protest of Russia's forcible occupation and annexation of Crimea and its actions elsewhere in Ukraine, Canada announced that it would not participate in an April 2014 working-level-group Arctic Council meeting in Moscow.
 In addition, former Secretary of State Hillary Clinton, during whose tenure a "reset" in relations with Russia was sought, reportedly stated that Arctic cooperation may be jeopardized if Russia pursues expansionist policies in the high north.
 More recently, economic sanctions that the United States imposed on Russia in response to Russian actions in Ukraine could impact Russian Arctic offshore oil exploration.
-Land of Crimea and its actions elsewhere in Ukraine services and announced that it would not participate in an April 2014 working-level-group Arctic Council meeting in Moscow.
-In addition, former Secretary of State Hillary Clinton, during whose tenure a "reset" in relations with Russia was sought, reportedly stated that Arctic cooperation may be jeopardized if Russia pursues expansionist policies in the high north.